jdh8/jdh8.org/_posts/2021-10-05-my-defense-to-strong-1c.md

 ---
 My favorite defense to strong 1♣ is [Psycho Suction][psycho].
 I filled in 2NT and the 1-level as per the [useful space principle][usp].
-This defense is so flexible that it also applies to strong 1♦ and over the forced responder, e.g.
+This defense is so flexible that it also applies to small 1♣, strong 1♦, and over the forced responder, e.g.  (1♣)-(1♦).
-(1♣)-(1♦).

 [psycho]: https://bridge.thomasoandrews.com/psycho.html
 [usp]: https://en.wikipedia.org/wiki/Useful_space_principle